LC-PoH/PersonalPortfolio/replit.md

 1. User fills out contact form with validation
 2. Form data is validated on client-side using React Hook Form
 3. Validated data is sent to `/api/contact` endpoint
-4. Server validates required fields and email format
+4. Server validates data using Zod schema validation
-5. Contact information is logged (ready for email integration)
+5. Contact message is saved to PostgreSQL database
-6. Success/error response is sent back to client
+6. Success response with message ID is sent back to client
 7. Toast notification displays result to user

 ### Resume Download